 Last year, we spoke with Laurie, a chronic migraine suffer,who reported that she was having a harder time getting enough meds to keep her pain managed.
 She recalled a time a pharmacist tore up her prescription in front of her because he thought she was “just an addict”.

 While it is generally believed that using prescription pain medication on a long-term basis is not an ideal solution (because they are addictive, come with strong side effects, and can lead to overdose), they are sometimes the only option for those in pain and no one deserves to be made to feel as if they are doing something wrong when they are just trying to relieve pain.
+It can be a harsh journey going through chronic and debilitating pain and having to rely on medication to help you through the day.
+There are alternatives that people have been known to try, just to see if it is more effective than their current opioid medications.
+Read more here about how cannabis might be a better alternative for you and which strains may be suited to you.

 We asked, You Answered